Sadashii/NJACK-SOC2-StyleWars/README.md

     - IDs and/or class names (add or alter as needed)
 - **No paid libraries or frameworks.**
   Only free tools are permitted.
-- Do not modify the content of the html pages.
-You may rearrange elements as long as the content isn’t altered.
-You may add container elements, links to your stylesheets/fonts/framework CDN and can add and/or alter IDs and/or class names

 ---